 The awards are sponsored by the library and supported by the office of General Education and the Dean of the College of Arts and Sciences.
 Donations to support these awards are much appreciated and may be made via the Library's Online Giving Form.

 As BRW-designated courses are offered year-round, there will be two application deadlines, at the end of the fall and spring semester respectively.
 Applications from both the fall and spring will be reviewed in the summer, with two awards given to the strongest work from the entire year.
-An award ceremony will be held in the fall.

 After the application is submitted, a brief notice will be sent to the student's professor.